stefanuebe/vaadin-fullcalendar/README.md

 Please be aware, that some options are always set, regardless of the values you set.
 Please check the ApiDocs of the withInitialOptions method (or respective constructors) for details

-The following example initializes the FullCalendar in the same way is it is done when not passing anything at all.
+The following example shows the default initial options as they are set internally by the web component.

 ```
 JsonObject initialOptions = Json.createObject();